Table of Contents

 I had a really good experience working with my lawyer Keetick Sanchez.
 She greatly helped me through a stressful time in my life and made the whole process go very smooth.
 Ms. Sanchez’s paralegal Sonia Espinoza was always available and took the time to answer all of my questions.
 Neither of them ever rushed me through anything, rather they provided me with thoughtful support and advice.

 Additionally, the introduction of electric bicycles (e-bikes) has led to specific classifications within New York law.
 E-bikes are categorized into three classes based on their speed and operational capabilities, and they are subject to certain restrictions and requirements distinct from traditional bicycles.
 For instance, Class 1 and Class 2 e-bikes are limited to a maximum speed of 20 miles per hour, while Class 3 e-bikes can reach up to 25 miles per hour.
+Operators of Class 3 bikes must wear an approved helmet, and local ordinances may further restrict where each class may be ridden.
 These classifications help determine where and how e-bikes can be legally operated within the state.

 In New York State, all bicyclists under the age of 14 are required to wear safety-certified bicycle helmets.
 While there is no statewide helmet mandate for adults, wearing a helmet is strongly recommended for safety.
 Not wearing a helmet does not bar an injured cyclist from recovering damages; however, it may influence the assessment of damages, particularly if head injuries are involved.

-Understanding the legal distinctions between bicycles and motor vehicles in New York is crucial for cyclists, especially when involved in accidents.
+It is crucial for cyclists to be aware of the legal distinctions between bicycles and motor vehicles in New York, particularly when an accident occurs.
 At K L Sanchez Law Office, P.C., our experienced Queens bike accident attorneys are dedicated to protecting the rights of injured bicyclists.
 Contact us today for a free consultation to discuss your situation and explore your legal options.

 Google Review by